jimhigson/oboe.js-dissertation/main/main.md

 JSON.parse both allow names such as 'record' or 'url' which are chosen according to the semantics of the value.
-This naming aids understandability because it allows the programmer to think in terms of the domain model rather than on the level of serialisation artifacts.
+This naming aids understandability because it allows the programmer to think in terms of the domain model rather than working on the level of serialisation artifacts.

 Performance under various Javascript engines
 --------------------------------------------